Connect with us

 When you turn 55, you are eligible to finally withdrawn part of your CPF.
 Here’s what you need to know so that you can best plan your CPF withdrawals.

-For Singaporeans, there are a few milestones that are as momentous as reaching the age of 55, since that is the CPF Retirement Age, and the earliest time you could withdraw your CPF monies that you have been accumulating diligently and mandatorily for most of your life.
+For Singaporeans, there are a few milestones that are as momentous as reaching the age of 55, since that is the age your CPF Retirement Account is opened and your Special Account is shut.
+This also marks the earliest time you can withdraw your CPF savings that you have been accumulating diligently and mandatorily for most of your life, in cash.

 By understanding how CPF withdrawals work, you can make an informed decision on whether you want to withdraw – and how much.